 We feel references are a very important part of the safer recruitment process.
 Their purpose will be to obtain objective and factual information about the applicant that will support the recruitment process.

-The application form should seek permission to ask for references as short listing stage, if the candidate does not give permission, references can only be sought if they are conditionally offered the post.
+The application form should seek permission to ask for references at short listing stage, if the candidate does not give permission, references can only be sought if they are conditionally offered the post.

 They will always be sought and obtained directly from the referee.
 If we receive a reference from a referee and all our questions have not been answered or it is vague or unspecific, then we will contact the referee directly and request further written information or answers to be provided.
 We will not accept any references provided by the applicant, or open references or testimonials, i.e. ‘To Whom it May Concern’.